jackdevillier/jackdevillier/README.md

 # Howdy 👋

-Currently participating in Advent of Code 2023 :)
+🔭 I’m currently working on mini-projects to expand my horizon on various libraries, programming languages, software, etc.!
+I am also learning C in a course @ VT!
 I love word games, so I recreated Wordle from scratch as a personal project and I look forward to programming more word games in the future!

+2023 Recap:
+🎓 Classes (Virginia Tech): CS2114, CS2104
+🎄 Advent of Code 2023 (temporarily)

-Feel free to check out some of my work back from high school!
+Feel free to check out some of my work, spanning from high school to current-day!

 <!--